 Dumpling Filling

-- Napa Cabbage: or substitute with Chinese cabbage.
-The cabbage leaves loosen up the meaty filling.
-I don't recommend using regular green cabbage as it's quite thick and not soft enough.
+- Napa Cabbage: or substitute with Chinese cabbage or bok choy to loosen the meaty filling.
+Avoid regular green cabbage as it's quite thick and not soft enough.

 - Garlic